 In this scenario, you synchronize a customer's Jira project with your 1st level support team's Jira Service Desk project.

-This scenario is recommended for important customers who you work closely with (hence the name 'Power Customer') as it lets them sync their Jira issues straight to your Jira Service Desk, rather than manually create new requests corresponding to their Jira issues.
+This scenario is recommended for important customers who you work closely with (hence the name 'Power Customer') as it lets them synchronize their Jira issues straight to your Jira Service Desk, rather than manually create new requests corresponding to their Jira issues.

 - All comments made by the 'Power Customer' will be created as public comments in the 1st level Jira Service Desk system.